bibi21000/janitoo_nginx/rst/README.rst

 Configuration
 =============

-Websockets are listen on all addresses on port 10001.
+Websockets are listen on all addresses on port 9001.
 This is not secure.

 We must use https://www.nginx.com/blog/websocket-nginx/ in production.

+mqtt is on 1883.